openbmc/docs/designs/cper-records.md

 ## Problem Description

-Server CPUs expose a managability interface refered to as CPER records.
+Server CPUs expose a manageability interface referred to as CPER records.
 A user outside of the BMC would like to read these records in a decoded state, rather than as a raw package.